Meerkat: Vocalisations

 Meerkats have a broad vocal repertoire that they use to communicate among one another in several contexts; many of these calls may be combined by repetition of the same call or mixing different sounds.
-A study recorded 12 different types of call combinations used in different situations such as guarding against predators, caring for young, digging, sunbathing, huddling together and aggression.
+A study recorded 12 different types of call combinations used in different situations, such as guarding against predators, caring for young, digging, sunbathing, huddling together, and aggression.

 Short-range 'close calls' are produced while foraging and after scanning the vicinity for predators.
 'Recruitment calls' can be produced to collect meerkats on sighting a snake or to investigate excrement or hair samples of predators or unfamiliar meerkats.
 'Alarm calls' are given out on detecting predators.
-All these calls differ in their acoustic characteristics, and can evoke different responses in the 'receivers' (meerkats who hear the call); generally the greater the urgency of the scenario in which the call is given, the stronger is the response in the receivers.
+All these calls differ in their acoustic characteristics, and can evoke different responses in the 'receivers' (meerkats who hear the call); generally, the greater the urgency of the scenario in which the call is given, the stronger is the response in the receivers.

-This indicates that meerkats are able to perceive the nature of the risk and the degree of urgency from the acoustics of a call, transmit it and respond accordingly.
-For instance, upon hearing a terrestrial predator alarm call, meerkats are most likely to scan the area and move towards the source of the call, while an aerial predator alarm call would most likely cause them to crouch down.
+This indicates that meerkats are able to perceive the nature of the risk and the degree of urgency from the acoustics of a call, transmit it, and respond accordingly.
+For instance, upon hearing a terrestrial predator alarm call, meerkats are most likely to scan the area and move towards the source of the call.
+In contrast, an aerial predator alarm call would most likely cause them to crouch down.
 A recruitment call would cause receivers to raise their tails (and often their hair) and move slowly towards the source.

 The complexity of calls produced by different mongooses varies by their social structure and ecology.
-For instance eusocial mongooses such as meerkats and banded mongooses use calls in a greater variety of contexts than do the solitary slender mongooses.
+For instance, eusocial mongooses such as meerkats and banded mongooses use calls in a greater variety of contexts than do the solitary slender mongooses.
 Moreover, meerkats have more call types than do banded mongooses.
-Meerkat calls carry information to identify the signaling individual or pack, but meerkats do not appear to differentiate between calls from different sources.
+Meerkat calls carry information to identify the signalling individual or pack, but meerkats do not appear to differentiate between calls from different sources.
 The calls of banded mongooses also carry a 'vocal signature' to identify the caller.